Macintosh001/EECS-3311-final-project/docs/refactors.md

 ## Builder Pattern in the UI
+**Problem**: As the codebase grew and more Views were needed, we found ourselves duplicating a lot of code.
+Mainly ui components like buttons and labels ect.

+**Solution**: Perhaps we could abstract the process of creating components in a way to reduce the lines of code, and also better satisfy SRP.The Builder pattern stood out to us as a potential solution to this problem, although there are perhaps other approaches or patterns that can be applied as well.
+The Builder is responsible for building each component except for JPanels and JFrames.
+This lead to a reduction in code by about 1 to 2 lines of code per component and in the case of the DatePicker
+6-8 lines of code.

+## MigLayout manager in the UI
+**Problem**: The process building Views, mainly the most complex ones, became a process of trial and error sometimes.
+This was due to our choice of hardcoding positions of every component in a particular view.
+As the Views and Dialogs increase in number so does the impact of this design decision on the speed of development.

+**Solution**: Perhaps delegating the components positioning to a Layout manager in Swing would help us achieve greater development speed.
+We did try to use some Layout managers like GridLayout but they often brought their own level complexity and learning curve.
+Fortunately through research we found an open source library MigLayout that made it very easy to position components in a View.
+Creating new Views or modify already made ones became very easy to do.

 ## Table Entry Generator
 **Problem**: Whenever we turn a list of items from the database into a `String[][]` that can be used